joklek/shipping-discount-task/Readme.md

 * If we add more rules, more requirements should be added to each rule.
 Should a discount be ignored, if an earlier discount is better?
 Not always?

+## What could be done to tidy up the code but looks like too much effort

+* Duplicate configuration from `Main` and `ShippingPriceCalculatorTest` could be moved out to a central `Config` class
+* Parsing could be moved out of `ShippingPriceCalculator` to `Main`, making the calculator more flexible.
+Then tests would lose some of their clarity.
+Maybe then parsing could be integrated into them?
+But tests would test two things at once, and it would be weird.
+* Add ComparisonUtils class which would deal with BigDecimal comparison mess